-The Best Fruits for People with Diabetes
+The Best Fruit for People with Diabetes

 With 8 grams of fiber per cup, raspberries are an excellent addition to any diabetes meal plan.
 According to one study, red raspberries may even help people with prediabetes achieve better blood sugar control.
 Enjoy fresh raspberries as a snack or on top of Greek yogurt for an easy breakfast.

 With a generous 1-1/4 cup serving, strawberries are packed with potassium, folate and other nutrients that may help lower the risk for heart disease and diabetes.
 Enjoy a bowl of fresh strawberries, whip up a healthy smoothie or puree them into a saucy topping for whole wheat pancakes.
 Even grapes can be enjoyed by diabetics.

 Packed with antioxidants, blackberries are an excellent source of fiber to help keep blood sugars in check.
 You’ll get similar benefits from fresh or frozen berries.
 Each 3/4-cup serving is perfect for a snack or as a sweet-tart addition to this balsamic spinach salad.